lespin/petit-rick/README.md

 # Controls

-Use "Up" and "Down" arrow keys to control the person and its clones.
+Use "Up" and "Down" and "Left" and "Right" arrow keys to control the person and its clones.

 # Misc